SKasaei/Model-Version-Management-benchmark/README.md

 You can use the artifacts in this repository to:
 - Evaluate your model versioning approach/tool.
+- Reproduce the benchmark scenarios in your modeling environment.
+- Compare versioning capabilities.

+> Note: Artifacts are provided in standard formats (e.g., XMI and ECORE) for interoperability.
+If your tool uses a different format, you may adapt the models while preserving their structure and semantics.

+---

+## 📘 Formulas

 > $$ AMVM-Capability = UMVM-Capability × (VAF + BAF) $$

 > $$ UMVM-Capability = (NL1 × wl(L1)) + (NL2 × wl(L2)) + (NL3 × wl(L3)) $$